Who We Are

 MBCC has been a family affair since day one.
 Bret’s brother Blake, a computer whiz and partner of Think Big Partners, designed the MBCC website.
 Bret’s dad Bob maintains the website daily while Peggy manages the site, fields calls and sets up local events.

 It was at a Race For The Cure event that Cheri met Arnaldo, a MALE BREAST CANCER survivor, and his son-in-law Mark Spark Welch.
 Arnaldo and his daughter Vanessa, Mark’s wife, were both diagnosed with breast cancer and fought the disease simultaneously.
 Desperate for more information about MALE BREAST CANCER, Mark, a film, television and music producer, began working on a documentary to bring more men with breast cancer together.
 “Meeting Mark and having him share his vision was priceless,” recounts Cheri.
 Peggy and Cheri started setting up interviews with MALE BREAST CANCER survivors and Mark, with crew in tow, traveled to capture stories on camera.
-Vanessa, Mark, and Arnaldo are founding members of our Board of Directors.
+Vanessa, Mark, and Arnaldo are founding members of our Advisory Board.

 Our discovery of Lori M. Berlin was the find of a lifetime for us.
 She became connected to MALE BREAST CANCER through a newly discovered cousin with triple negative metastatic breast cancer (TNBC).
 Lori produced a video about her cousin Bernard and later met Mark through a mutual colleague.
 Because of her chance connection with Bernard, and after learning both he and his daughter Amy had TNBC, Lori felt compelled to take the BRCA test.
 She never thought she’d be a carrier of the genetic mutation (even though she had a previous high-risk diagnosis for breast cancer), and was stunned to discover she was BRCA2 positive.
 That knowledge changed her life: She underwent a prophylactic bilateral mastectomy and oophorectomy.
 Lori, with decades of experience in television and media, is also a producer and director of what has become our now ongoing series “Men Have Breasts Too.”
 She has been instrumental in establishing our organization’s social media following and has made contact with countless MALE BREAST CANCER survivors and their families throughout the world.